Skip to main content

 Press Ctrl+Shift+P to bring up the Command Palette then start typing "Kameleoon - Initialize" to filter and display the Kameleoon - Initialize command.

-You then need to provide your Kameleoon Automation API credentials so that the bridge can authenticate and communicate with our platform.
-Once you have your credentials (you can find them in your profile), put them in the credentials.json file at the root of the repository, like this:
+Provide Kameleoon Automation API credentials to allow the bridge to authenticate and communicate with the platform.
+Once you obtain credentials from the profile, add them to the credentials.json file at the root of the repository:

 {